whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 ### Implementing the state machine

 Let's turn this diagram into a functioning `gen_statem`.
-The first thing to do is to create a `Connection` module and add specify that it's an implementation of the `:gen_statem` behaviour.
+The first thing to do is to create a `Connection` module and specify that it's an implementation of the `:gen_statem` behaviour.
 We'll also define an internal struct that we'll use as the data carried by the state machine.
 The data will contain the host and port to connect/reconnect to, the TCP socket, and a map of request ID to caller waiting for a response.

 ```elixir
 defmodule Connection do